Indian Association of Amusement Parks and Industries: Events

+In addition to the aforementioned initiatives, IAAPI conducts diverse training programs, workshops, and conclaves across different regions of India throughout the year.
+These events serve as comprehensive guidance, training, and facilitation platforms for its members.
+Furthermore, IAAPI organizes international training events held outside India, offering members a global perspective and fostering strong bonds among them.

 During the COVID-19 pandemic, the themed entertainment industry faced significant pressures.
-IAAPI was among a number of themed entertainment organizations whose members faced potential billions in losses as a result.
+IAAPI was among several themed entertainment organizations whose members faced potential billions in losses as a result.
 The IAAPI 2021 Expo was postponed by a year due to the pandemic.

-IAAPI Amusement Expo 2023 is set to be held from 1st till 3rd March 2023 at Bombay Exhibition Centre, Mumbai.
-This year the Expo is expected to attract huge foot fall as it is been held after a long gap due to the Covid-19 pandemic.
-Exhibitors from 14 countries are expected to participate in the event.

 Awards

-IAAPI publishes its magazine, Thriller, the official magazine for members.
-It also comes with monthly newsletter to keep its membership informed about current and pending federal, state and local amusement-related laws and legislation.
+Annually, IAAPI unveils the National Awards for Excellence across diverse categories, fostering and promoting new developments and innovations within the industry.
+This prestigious event takes place during the IAAPI Amusement Expo, serving as a grand platform to celebrate outstanding achievements within the sector.
+The National Awards for Excellence is a highly regarded annual initiative organized by IAAPI.

-Thriller Magazine Publication
+Thriller Magazine publication

 IAAPI publishes its magazine, Thriller, the official magazine for members.
 It also comes with monthly newsletter to keep its membership informed about current and pending federal, state and local amusement-related laws and legislation.